benbjohnson/litestream.io/content/how-it-works/_index.md

 the same replica destination will not overwrite each other's data.
 However, note that it is not recommended to replicate two databases to the same exact replica path.

+## Retention

+The time to restore a database from backup is directly related to the number and size of WAL files since the snapshot.
+To avoid having the WAL files grow without bound, Litestream performs new snapshots the data periodically and removes old WAL files.

+This process is broken up into two steps.
+First, a snapshot interval is set to re-snapshot the database on a regular basis.
+This allows you to keep copies of your database at multiple points in time.

+The second step is retention enforcement.
+This periodically runs and removes any snapshots older than the retention time as well as remove any WAL files older than the oldest snapshot.
+By default, this the retention time is 24 hours.
+Litestream will always ensure there is at least one snapshot retained.

+This two-step process allows for more use cases such as snapshotting every day but retaining snapshots for a week.